Tag

 Views: 351

-What is the ?
+What is the best mini gaming PC?
 The traditional image of a gaming custom PC is some hulking behemoth of a machine, with frantically spinning fans, blazing rainbow RGB LEDs, and monstrously large graphics cards.
 But the best mini gaming PCs are compact machines that house full-scale components.
 Despite their size, mini PCs don’t skimp on performance and are ideal for smaller gaming desks or if want to take it traveling.

 In this guide, we’ve chosen pre-built mini gaming PCs from the likes of Origin, Corsair, and more.
 Check out how to build a gaming PC if you want to choose the components and PC case yourself.